Lone Star Lone_Star_Biotechnologies

 The use of animations can distill the results of many hundreds - or even many thousands - of hours of supercomputer calculations to a presentation that is readily understood by researchers, students, administrators, funding officers, and the general public.

-This animation shows how animation creates the illusion of a three-dimensional object through movement.
+This short animation shows how visual cues and motion create the illusion of a three-dimensional object.

-This animation illustrates the intermediate results of a molecular modeling computation of the simulated annealing of the Closed Conformer Switch in ncd.
+This long video clip is an example of the use of animation to portray the results of a very large computational scientific problem.
+Specifically, it illustrates the intermediate stepwise results of a molecular modeling computation of the simulated annealing of the Closed Conformer Switch in ncd as T ranges from 0K to 800K and then back to 300K.

 For information about this calculation, see: